Build on iOS

 There are four steps required to take your first payment using the Mobile Payments SDK:

-1. Install and configure the Mobile Payments SDK in your XCode application
+1. Install and configure the Mobile Payments SDK in your Xcode application

 2. Authorize the Mobile Payments SDK